X

 • Good to know: Wildflower; reseeds easily.
 Thin seedlings.
 Good cut flower.

-When to plant cornflowers in Arizona
+When to plant Cornflowers in Arizona:

-September 15 – November
+Plant seeds outside: September 15 – November

-How to grow Cornflower (Bachelor Buttons):
+How to grow Cornflowers:

 • Days from seed to bloom: 120